codewars/docs/content/authoring/kata/create-first-kata.md

 #### Use a novel/original idea

-If you find yourself worrying about hitting duplicates all the time, then try to push yourself to think out-of-the-box.
-Don't worry, coming up with good ideas are hard!
-But if you can make sure your ideas are always novel and/or original, then you can be almost certain nobody will have taken the flag before you.
+If you find yourself worrying about hitting duplicates all the time, try to push yourself to think out-of-the-box.
+Don't worry, coming up with good ideas is hard!
+But if you can ensure that your ideas are always novel and original, you can be almost certain nobody will have taken the flag before you.

 It also has a side benefit of making people think that you're clever, which will be reflected on the [[satisfaction rating|Satisfaction Rating]].

-#### Solve more katas
+#### Solve more kata

-Naturally, when you've already solved 10 fibonacci katas, solving another one will make you very nauseous, making you naturally allergic to duplicates ;-)
+Naturally, when you've already solved 10 fibonacci kata, solving another one will make you very nauseous, making you naturally allergic to duplicates ;-)

 #### Solve more katas (again)